A group of military Jeeps drives across the Afghan desert. In one of them is Tony Stark (Robert Downey Jr.

 Tony, fully powered, muscles his way through the cave.
 The guards try to stop him but his suit easily deflects their weapon fire and he beats them off or kills them.
 He also fires one of the suit's missiles at Raza himself, who is flung out of sight by the blast.
 Halfway out of the cavern, Stark finds Yinsen, mortally wounded.
 Yinsen reveals that this was his plan, sacrificing himself so Tony could escape -- Yinsen's family is already dead and he will now see them again in the afterlife.
 Tony tearfully thanks Yinsen for saving him.
 Yinsen's last words to Stark are not to waste his second chance at life.

 Tony turns his suit on the remaining terrorists, igniting flame-throwers and firing missiles.
 He destroys their stockpile of weapons, but some of their larger-caliber weaponry begins to damage his suit.
-He uses a rudimentary jet-pack to blast from the valley.
+He uses a rudimentary jet-pack to launch himself out of the valley.
 Not long after firing, his jet-pack fails and he survives a crash in the desert.
-Stark hikes through the desert until a couple of US helicopters fly overhead.
+Stark leaves the suit behind and hikes through the desert until a couple of US helicopters fly overhead.
 A group of soldiers, led by Rhodey, come across Tony.
 Rhodey is overjoyed to find that his friend is alive.

-Tony returns to the United States after three months in captivity.
-Pepper wants Tony to receive medical treatment, but Tony says that there are only two things he wants: an American cheeseburger and a company press conference.
+Tony is quickly flown back to the United States.
+Upon his arrival at Edwards Air Force Base, Pepper wants Tony to receive medical treatment, but Tony says that there are only two things he wants: an American cheeseburger and a company press conference.
 Shortly after, Tony appears before a group of reporters and, clearly humbled and no longer the arrogant CEO he was before his capture, announces that he intends to shut down Stark Industries' weapons manufacturing division immediately.
 At the same time, Pepper is approached by Agent Phil Coulson (Clark Gregg

-) of the Strategic Homeland Intervention, Enforcement & Logistic Division.
-They want to talk to Tony Stark about his capture.
+) the from Strategic Homeland Intervention, Enforcement & Logistic Division.
+They want to talk to Tony about his capture.
 Pepper schedules an appointment for them.

-Pepper watches a news report on the declining value of Stark Industries when Tony asks for her help.
-He's created an upgraded mini arc reactor, the Mark II chest piece, but can't install it into his chest without someone to help.
+Pepper watches Jim Cramer deliver a scathing news segment on Mad Money on the declining value of Stark Industries when Tony asks for her help.
+He's created an upgraded and much more powerful mini arc reactor, the Mark II chest piece, but can't install it into his chest without someone to help -- his assisting robot, Dummy, tried to insert the arc reactor but failed.
 Pepper accidentally yanks out the cords for the old reactor too soon, putting Tony on the verge of cardiac arrest.
 They manage to complete the process in time.
 Tony tells Pepper to destroy the old model since he's not a sentimental person.

 Tony turns to his other best friend -- JARVIS -- for help.
 Tony's plan is revealed to be an upgrade to his armored suit (referred to as Mark II; the suit from the terrorist cave was Mark I).
 Tony, studying a 3D CGI-mapped image of the Mark I, discards many of the components, streamlining the design.

-Meanwhile, Raza, having survived his battle with Stark and the Mark I, searches the desert, gathering all fragments of the Mark I suit.
+Meanwhile, Raza, having survived his battle with Stark and the Mark I, searches the desert, gathering all fragments of the Mark I suit that Tony left behind.

 Tony decides that the first thing he has to do is to perfect the armor's flight system.
 Since the leg-mounted jets proved too unstable, he creates repulsors for the feet and arm-mounted stabilizers for balance.
 Pepper comes in when he is testing the stabilizers and they find that it also creates a powerful repulsion beam that could also be used as a weapon.
 Pepper leaves a paper-wrapped box on Tony's desk as a gift.